Cap Gap Extension

 - Your H-1B petition requested "consular processing" OR

-- Your H-1B petition requested a start date other than October 1st OR
+- Your H-1B petition requested a start date outside of the applicable fiscal year OR

 - Your H-1B petition was filed after your 60-day grace period expired (if this occurs, USCIS will likely deny the change of status portion of the petition, and you will be required to travel to change status)